 In truth, your RV uses RV hosse for a ton of important daily activities.
 Don’t you think it’s about time you learned what each of the hoses are for?

 There Are 5 Types of Hoses – and They Should Never Meet

 Your RV uses a variety of hoses which are not interchangeable.
 They are:

 Flushing Hose (Gray and Black Tank)

 Exterior Shower Hose

-Each of the RV hoses has a specific purpose and should be kept in tip-top shape at all times.
+Each of the RV hoses has a specific purpose and should be kept in good shape.

-Whether you have purchased your RV new or used, odds are, you will want to replace your sewer hose.
-Most units use inferior hose as a cost-cutting method.
-New sewer hose is inexpensive and comes in a variety of sizes.
+Whether you have purchased your RV new or used, odds are you will want to replace your sewer hose.
+Most units use inferior hoses as a cost-cutting method.
+A new sewer hose is inexpensive and comes in a variety of sizes.
 Full-time RVers usually carry at least two lengths of sewer hose, since the distance between your unit and your dump can vary.

-After sewer hose, the next likely upgrade is your sewer hose fitting.
+After the sewer hose, the next likely upgrade is your sewer hose fitting.
 Fittings come in a variety of shapes and sizes, including elbow angles and basic donuts.
 Donuts seal the gap between your hose and the dump connection.
 RV parks may also want you to keep your sewer hose off the ground.
-If this is the case you will need a caterpillar like structure, which lifts the hose off the ground and keeps it from moving around.
+If this is the case, you will need a caterpillar-like structure, which props up the hose and keeps it from moving around.
 These are called sewer supports and are available at any Camping World, and many Walmart stores.

 Your water-supply hose is number one on your list of priorities.
 Keeping your water hose away from your sewer hose, or any other contaminated area, is key to your health.